paritytech/polkadot/roadmap/implementers-guide/src/node/utility/availability-store.md

 ### PoV pruning

-We keep a record about every PoV we keep tracking its state and time after which this PoV should be pruned.
+We keep a record about every PoV we keep, tracking its state and the time after which this PoV should be pruned.

 As the state of the `Candidate` changes, so does the `Prune At` time according to the rules defined earlier.